yihuang/evm/README.md

 ### Testing

 All of the test scripts are found in `Makefile` in the root of the repository.
-Listed below are the commands for various tests
+Listed below are the commands for various tests:

 #### Unit Testing